 New money: Some of you (investors in the slow trader fund) have asked about adding to your fund.

-This is a good time if you wish to do so, and before the end of next month.
+A good time if you wish to do so, and before the end of next month.
 I’m away for a week soon so anticipate that it will be the end of February before our trades are again proportional to the fund amount.

-What to do with your medium term stocks: consider holding for a while.
+What to do with your medium-term stocks: consider holding for a while.
 Stocks have taken a battering recently, particularly the banks, but a recovery over the next few weeks is a reasonable probability.
 Whether we see a new high – or, just as probable, a retrace in a few months to a lower low – is too early to tell.